Audi A4 allroad Insurance Rates

 Rates are averaged for all Audi A4 allroad models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Audi A4 allroad Insurance
+How to Find Cheaper Audi A4 allroad Insurance

-The items below are a quick rundown of the concepts that were presented in the illustrations above.
+The points below are a condensed summary of the material that was covered in the above illustrations.

-- Higher risk drivers with reckless driving or DUI convictions may be required to pay an average of $1,820 more each year to insure their A4 allroad
+- High-risk drivers with multiple at-fault accidents may pay on average $1,820 more annually to insure an Audi A4 allroad

 Rate Tables and Charts